 This appends the dreamhostpublickey you uploaded from your home computer into a new file named authorized_keys.
 Just make sure the name of the public key file in the command is the name of the file you uploaded.

-- Adjust permissions by running this command:
+- Adjust permissions by running the following command:

 [server]$ chmod 600 ~/.ssh/authorized_keys

-Then remove the original dreamhostkey.pub file:
+Then, remove the original dreamhostkey.pub file:

 [server]$ rm dreamhostpublickey